We are excited to offer a variety of remote courses for rising 9th – 12th graders.

 In this course we will explore the fundamentals of writing a strong article for the public eye.
 This includes developing reporting skills by learning to write breaking and hard news stories, personality profiles, and opinion pieces, such as columns, editorials and reviews.

+Sold out!
 Sports Writing and Reporting

 June 22 – 26, 2020